Greendayle/VR-Motion-to-photon-latency-/readme.md

 All the slow-motion videos are available here: `https://drive.google.com/drive/folders/1bhfLbrglGQj0n7F0kcaEFNy4eD3sFgRU?usp=sharing`
 You are welcome to recalculate the delays if you are so inclined.

+All the calculation are performed in https://github.com/Greendayle/VR-Motion-to-photon-latency-/raw/refs/heads/main/delays.ods which also has some Pico Connect debug screenshots.

 # Invitation to repeat the study

 I invite everyone with slow-mo capable cameras to go to my world and repeat the study and count the frames between controller movement and HMD lenses changing colors.
 I am interested how other